milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 The types of location data we collect depend in part on your device and account settings.
 For example, you can turn your Android device’s location on or off using the device’s settings app.
 You can also turn on Location History if you want to create a private map of where you go with your signed-in devices.

 In some circumstances, Google also collects information about you from publicly accessible sources.
 For example, if your name appears in your local newspaper, Google’s Search engine may index that article and display it to other people if they search for your name.
-We may also collect information about you from trusted partners, including marketing partners who provide us with information about potential customers of our business services, and security partners who provide us with information to protect against abuse.
+We may also collect information about you from trusted partners, such as directory services who provide us with business information to be displayed on Google’s services, marketing partners who provide us with information about potential customers of our business services, and security partners who provide us with information to protect against abuse.
 We also receive information from advertisers to provide advertising and research services on their behalf.

 We use various technologies to collect and store information, including cookies, pixel tags, local storage, such as browser web storage or application data caches, databases, and server logs.